-AT the same time came the disciples unto Jesus, saying, Who is the greatest in the Kingdom of heaven?
-And Jesus called a little child unto him, and set him in the midst of them, and said, Verily I say unto you, Except ye be converted, and become as little children, ye shall not enter into the Kingdom of heaven.
-Whosoever therefore shall humble himself as this little child, the same is greatest in the Kingdom of heaven.
-And whoso shall receive one such little child in my Name, receiveth me.
-But whoso shall offend one of these little ones which believe in me, it were better for him that a milstone were hanged about his neck, and that he were drowned in the depth of the sea.
-Wo unto the world because of offences: for it must needs be that offences come: but wo to that man by whom the offence cometh.
-Wherefore if thy hand or thy foot offend thee, cut them off, and cast them from thee: it is better for thee to enter into life halt or maimed, rather than having two hands or two feet to be cast into everlasting fire.
-And if thine eye offend thee, pluck it out, and cast it from thee : it is better for thee to enter into life with one eye, rather than having two eyes to be cast into hell-fire.
-Take heed that ye despise not one of these little ones; for I say unto you, That in heaven their angels do always behold the face of my Father which is in heaven.
+T the same time_came the disciples unto A Jesus, saying, Who is the greatest in the kingdom of heaven?
+And Jesus called a little child unto him, and set him in the midst of them, and said, Verily I say unto you, Except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven.
+Whosoever therefore shall humble himself as this little child, the same is greatest in the kingdom of heaven.
+And whose shall receive one such little child in my name, receiveth me.
+But whose shall offend one of these little ones which believe in me, it were better for him that a millstone were hanged about his neck, and that he were drowned in the depth of the sea.
+Woe unto the world because of offences: for it must needs be that offences come: but woe to that man by whom the offence cometh.
+Wherefore if thy hand or thy foot offend thee.

+cut them off, and east them from thee: it is better for thee to enter into life halt or maimed, rather than having two hands or two feet to be cast into everlasting fire.
+And if thine eye offend thee, pluck it out, and cast it from thee: it is better for thee to enter into life with one eye, rather than having two eyes to be cast into hell-fire.
+Take heed that ye despise not one of these little ones; for I say unto you, that in heaven their angels do always behold the face of my Father which is in heaven.